alphagov/paas-team-manual/docs/support/responding_to_alerts.md

 The `cf logs` output of the paas-metrics app may contain additional information.
 This is deployed to the 'monitoring' space of the 'admin' org.

+## Logsearch/ELK queue threshold limits

+We use [Logsearch (ELK Stack)](https://github.com/logsearch/logsearch-boshrelease) to process the CF logs.
+Logsearch would accept messages from *ingestors* that store the raw messages in a *Redis queue*, from where they be processed by *parsers* to then store them in *Elasticsearch*.
+The ingestors are configured to stop sending logs (dropping any incoming message) when the queue size reaches a [given threshold](https://github.com/cloudfoundry-community/logsearch-boshrelease/blob/v203.0.0/jobs/ingestor_syslog/spec#L61-L63).

+The queue can start filling when the parsers are not able to process the jobs fast enough.
+Common cases:

+ - The Elasticsearch cluster is having problems and slow accepting new writes from the parser.
+ - If the `parser` jobs/VMs have problems or are at capacity and cannot process messages fast enough.

+The size of the Logsearch redis queue [is exposed as a metric using the Datadog agent](https://github.com/alphagov/paas-datadog-for-cloudfoundry-boshrelease/pull/21), and consumed by a Datadog monitor that warns if we reach 100k messages, which gives some hours of leverage for the average of 200-300k messages in production.

+If the metric reaches [the value defined as threshold](https://github.com/cloudfoundry-community/logsearch-boshrelease/blob/v203.0.0/jobs/ingestor_syslog/spec#L61-L63), the logsearch stack is dropping messages, which jeopardises our capacity to troubleshoot the platform.

 ## Trusted Advisor Warnings

 If you see a warning from Trusted Advisor it should be addressed.